pgomesProjects/BejeweledMiniGame/README.md

 > Created Match Unsuccessful System, Drew Clara Portrait Lineart and Flat Colors, Added How To Play and Settings Menu with Functional Volume Sliders.
 Created Alpha Build For Testing.

 Total Hours Spent: 23

+**4/14/22**
+> Fixed Gem Spawn Bug.
+One gem asset completed.
+Others are in progress.

+Total Hours Spent: 24